baychub/cb-gsg/getting-started.md

  - Any PC that can run the JRE and operating system *(if you have the RDK, an Intel NUC)*
  - Ethernet router with DHCP enabled *(if you have the RDK, model xxx)*
  - Ethernet switch that supports PoE+ *(if you have the RDK, model yyy)*
- - At least one Intel RSP sensor unit, preferably two, from models H1000 and H3000 *(RDK includes either one H1000 or two H3000 units)*
+ - At least one Intel RSP sensor unit, preferably two, from models H1000 and H3000 *(RDK includes either one H1000 or two H3000 sensors)*
  - Sample RFID tags to test with
  - Ethernet cables

 ### Software
  - Java Runtime Environment (JRE), version 8 or later *(provided as part of RSP installation)*
  - Any operating system that can run the JRE *(if you have the RDK, Ubuntu 18.04 preinstalled)*

 ## Setting up the Hardware